sapcc/juno/apps/widget-loader/README.md

 ## Options

-- `data-url` an absolute URL to the MFE.
-If this option is used, `data-version` is ignored, but `data-name` still has to be specified.
+- `data-url` (required unless data-name is provided) an absolute URL to the MFE.
+If this option is used, `data-version` and `data-name` are ignored

-- `data-name` name of the MFE to be loaded.
-If you use this option without `data-url`, `data-version` is mandatory.
+- `data-name` (required unless data-url is provided) name of the MFE to be loaded.
+If you use this option without `data-url`

-- `data-version` version of the MFE
+- `data-version` (default is latest) version of the MFE

-- `data-scope` exposed component (webpack 5 module federation)
+- `data-origin` (optinal) assets host URL, e.g. https://assets.juno.qa-de-1.cloud.sap

+- `data-debug` (default is false) log debug infos to console (default is false)

+- `data-show-loading` (default is false) show "Loading..." while content is being loaded

+- `data-importmap-url` (optional) URL of the importmap (default is https://ORIGIN/importmap.json)

+- `data-importmap-only` (optional) if true then only the importmap is loaded, all other props except importmap-url and debug are ignored

 - `data-props-NAME` using this option you can provide any prop to the MFE.
   - Example: `data-props-color="green"`